This article was updated on 07/08/19. Happy National Chocolate With Almonds Day!

 Store building material correctly at your work site.
 Schedule deliveries logically and carefully.
 For instance, laminate flooring planks and hardwood should be on a flat surface in the home a minimum of 3 days prior to installation so they can adapt to the interior humidity.

 Use the correct type of paint; oil over oil, water-based over water-based.
+In most cases, water-based is the way to go.
+Clean-up is much easier and modern latex paint is nearly indistinguishable from oil-based.

 Successful Contractors Focus on Detail